16 Fantastic Day Trips from Paris by Train

 Here’s a fun fact for you: Marie Antionette and Louis XVI used Fontainebleau Castle to escape during the French Revolution when they fled Versailles.

-This château offers a renaissance-style exterior along with renaissance artwork spread throughout the fully furnished castle.
+This château offers a Renaissance-style exterior along with Renaissance artwork spread throughout the fully furnished castle.
 Book lovers can enjoy the Gallery of Diana, featuring an exquisite library from Napoleon’s personal collection.

 Stroll through the three distinct gardens and parks spread through the estate of the castle.
 This is a really unique experience as each garden allows a peek into the style of whichever monarch owned the castle at that time.